Cathyann174/Social-Media-Data-Analysis/README.md

 Recommendation

-Increase the number of published contents for the Health and Fitness categories.
+Increase the number of published contents for the Health and Music categories.

-Publish less articles for categories that receive small numbers of likes:Travel, Food, Family, Fashion.
+Publish less articles for Travel, Food, and Fitness.

-Conduct a survey from a sample of the online users to learn about the categories they like and ways to improve the categories that received a small number of likes.
+Conduct a survey from a sample of online users to learn more about the categories they like and ways to improve the categories that are less engaging.

-More analyzing is recommended to be performed on the data.
-Models can be built to better understand the relationship between the different categories and likes.